-There are three major credit reporting agencies―Equifax, TransUnion, and Experian―that compile consumer information.
-They then assign you a score between 300 to 850 based on a scoring model.
+There are three major credit reporting agencies that compile consumer information―Equifax, TransUnion, and Experian.
+These companies then assign you a score between 300 to 850 based on a credit scoring model.
 Bad credit is defined by having a credit score between 300 to 579 for FICO, and 300 to 600 for VantageScore.

-Personal credit bureaus consider several factors to determine your credit score, including payment history, delinquent accounts, and credit utilization ratio.
-Lenders and creditors review your credit score to determine creditworthiness.
-However, bad credit indicates you’re a risky borrower, making it less likely you’ll qualify for the best credit cards, loans, or lines of credit at competitive interest rates.
+Personal credit bureaus consider several factors when determining your credit score, including payment history, delinquent accounts, and credit utilization ratio.
+Creditors also use your credit scores to determine creditworthiness.
+However, bad credit signifies to lenders that you’re a risky borrower, making it less likely you’ll qualify for the best credit cards and loans at competitive interest rates.
 To build credit, you’ll need to keep track of your credit scores along the way.

 Common Credit Scoring Models